 Group child care (PDF) can be arranged through Parents in a Pinch for MIT meetings on campus and at Lincoln Laboratory.

-MIT has a rich selection of on-site, center-based child care options, including the state-of-the-art Stata child care center, Eastgate with its separate North Court facility for infants, the child care co-operative at Westgate, Lincoln Child Care Center, and the soon-to-be-developed new center at 219 Vassar, opening fall 2013.
+MIT has a rich selection of on-site, center-based child care options, including the state-of-the-art Stata child care center, Eastgate with its separate North Court facility for infants, the child care co-operative at Westgate, Lincoln Child Care Center, and the new center at 219 Vassar.
 For more information, view the MIT Child Care Centers summary or contact the MIT Work-Life Center.

 MIT offers child care scholarships to income-eligible MIT employees, postdoctoral associates, and postdoctoral fellows who have a child or children enrolled in one of MIT's Technology Children's Centers.